-ANIMUS closing event
+ANIMUS closing event and guide presentation

 The closing event of the ANIMUS project and the presentation of the Guide to Inclusive Sports in the Adriatic and Ionian European Region was held on October 24th in the splendid setting of the “Italico Conti” athletic field in Ancona.